Elimination Chamber (2018): Main event

 The main event was the first-ever seven-man Elimination Chamber match with the winner becoming the number one contender against Brock Lesnar for the Universal Championship at WrestleMania 34.
 Due to the extra participant, three men began the match instead of two, which were The Miz, Seth Rollins, and Finn Bálor.
 John Cena entered the match as the fourth entrant, followed by Roman Reigns and Braun Strowman.
 Strowman dominated the field and sent The Miz off the top of the pod onto the other wrestlers.
 Strowman performed a running powerslam on The Miz to eliminate him.
 The last man to enter the match was Elias.
 Cena performed an Attitude Adjustment and Reigns performed a Spear on Strowman for a nearfall.
 Elias attempted to lift Strowman up on his shoulders, but Strowman blocked and performed a running powerslam on Elias to eliminate him.
 Cena attempted a top-rope crossbody on Strowman, who caught him and performed a running powerslam on Cena to eliminate him.
 Strowman then eliminated Bálor and Rollins by performing the same finisher on each of them.
 The final two were Strowman and Reigns.
 In the climax, Reigns performed three superman punches and two spears on Strowman to win the match and earn the right to challenge Brock Lesnar for the Universal Championship at WrestleMania 34.
-After the match, Strowman attacked Reigns with two running powerslams and tackled Reigns through a pod.
+After the match, Strowman attacked Reigns with two running powerslams and sent Reigns through a pod.